WORK PORTFOLIO

 TEACHING

-Between 2013 and 2017 I was a visiting lecturer (remote) with the highly respected Maryland Institute College of Art (MICA), in Baltimore (USA), teaching a module on the Information Visualisation Masters programme.
+As well as delivering commercial training, I’ve had over a decade experience of Masters teaching in several esteemed academic institutes.
+Between 2013 and 2017 I was a (remote) visiting lecturer at the highly respected Maryland Institute College of Art (MICA), in Baltimore (USA), teaching a module on the Information Visualisation Masters programme.
 Between 2016 and 2018, I also taught a data visualisation module as part of the MSc Business Analytics programme at Imperial College Business School in London (UK).
+From 2019 to 2024 I taught a data visualisation module on the MSc Business Analytics programme at the University College London (UCL) School of Management (UK).
+I’ve decided to take a hiatus from formal university teaching (and especially marking!) and look forward to exploring new opportunities in future when the time is right to jump back in.

 RESEARCH